 Career advising meetings range from 30-60 minutes, depending on topics discussed.
 To make a confidential appointment, please email Kim Petrie or call 615-322-6885.

 If you are preparing for or actively engaged in the job search, please send your CV and/or resume to Kim Petrie in advance of the meeting, and bring two copies to the appointment.
 Also bring job search materials you may have, including job descriptions, cover letters, research structures, teaching philosophies, and other appropriate application material.

 If you have taken the “myIDP Assessment” and want to discuss the results regarding the Career Match piece, please bring the results to the appointment.

-Please be advised that graduate students and postdocs may need to wait up to four weeks for an appointment during busy periods.
+Please be advised that students and postdocs may need to wait up to four weeks for an appointment during busy periods.